What is an Adjective - Define Adjective

 "This is a car."
 This sentence sounds very boring and dull.

-Better say: This is an expensive, comfortable
+Better say: This is an expensive, comfortable and fast car.

 This sentence has three adjectives: expensive, comfortable and fast.
 It sounds much more interesting and describes the object (car) much better.
 Don't you think so?